Stagestruck: Ghost Lights in the Darkness

 Streaming the stage

 While the theaters are dark, many videos of live productions are suddenly available for streaming at home.
-One is Dominique Morrisseau’s Pipeline, a co-production of WAM Theatre and the Nora Theatre Company, which played in the Berkshires last fall and closed prematurely in Cambridge earlier this month.
+One is Dominique Morrisseau’s Pipeline, a co-production of WAM Theatre and the Nora Theatre Company, which played in the Berkshires last fall and closed prematurely in Cambridge in early March.
 Sliding-scale tickets are available through April 5th here.

+The UMass Fine Arts Center is shifting some of its programming online, beginning at 8 p.m. on April 4th with a free live-streamed concert by Leyla McCalla, whose roots quartet was originally scheduled to perform at UMass that day.

+Creative Capital and Theatermania.com have extensive lists of online videos from theaters across the country – and the world.
+Beginning April 6th, London’s Globe Theatre is free-streaming a different show every fortnight, beginning with its 2018 Hamlet.
+The Globe also has a broad online catalog of past performances, available for a fee.

 Like the rest of the Valley’s live-performance venues, the Academy of Music is illuminated only by a ghost light these days.
 In a statement to the community, executive director Debra J’Anthony said the Academy, like the others, “exists to tell stories, to bring us together, to explore and celebrate our shared humanity.
 That sharing is hard right now, especially when remaining apart is what is best for us all.
 Yet in its own way, that very choice is an act of hope and optimism, a commitment to the future.”